AlexGherardelli/MathNotes/06_algebra_boole.md

 The rules can be expressed in English as:

 The negation of a disjunction is the conjunction of the negations The negation of a conjunction is the disjunction of the negations

 or

 The complement of the union of two sets is the same as the intersection of their complements The complement of the intersection of two sets is the same as the union of their complements

-        not (A or B) = (not A) and (not B) not (A and B) = (not A) or (not B),
+not (A or B) = (not A) and (not B) not (A and B) = (not A) or (not B)

+## Omomorfismo

+## Teorema di Stone